5 Benefits of Opening a Business Checking Account

 2. Accurate taxes and deductions

-Separating business transactions into its own checking account doesn’t just help you organize financial records but also helps you file taxes.
+Separating business transactions into their own checking account doesn’t just help you organize financial records but it also helps you file taxes.
 Accurately filing taxes becomes harder when you mix personal expenses in the same account.
-If you do not file taxes accurately, you could face IRS penalties.
+If you do not file taxes accurately, you could be faced with IRS penalties.
 Also, you can deduct a handful of business expenses on your taxes, which will be easier to identify and verify if your accounts are separate.
 You must prove to the IRS that the expenses were for the business, so a business account statement supports your deductions.

 3. Help protect from personal legal liability